gaKoltai/lolpetproject/README.md

 ### Important :

-I am currently reworking the site to use fully custom CSS with styled-components which is not integrated in the master branch as of yet.
+I am currently reworking the site to use fully custom CSS with styled-components & smaller more universal components -  which is not integrated in the master branch as of yet.
 If you are interested please take a look at the 'trying-styled-components' branch.

-This project was bootstrapped with Create React App.

 ### Technologies used: